 Whilst the metrics we have highlighted will give you an indication of how effective your email campaigns are, it is important to consider them all in context.
 For example, a transactional email is likely to get a higher open rate than a sales message, and an email from someone’s favourite football team, with which you have inbuilt loyalty, would likely entice them to open more than a campaign from a local business.
 This is where industry benchmarks and standards can be beneficial, and you can find these on most email service providers websites.

-If you want to discuss anything in further detail or if you think I can be of any help to you, please feel free to contact me.
+If you want to discuss anything in further detail or if you think I can be of any help to you, please get in touch.